đź§ľ

 Nostalgic Garbage

-While I have weaseled my way into digital product design over the years, it feels unsatisfying that I have many projects that are lost to the other design gods.
-Here’s an assortment of other design projects from current times to 2009.
-(Humor me, will you.)
+While I have weaseled my way into digital product design over the years, I frequently moonlight for other design gods.
+Here is a selection of additional design projects dating back to 2009 (humor me).

 A desktop and phone layout side by side for a microsite of free lesson plans for parents and teachers.
 Lesson being displayed is for the book Summer of the Mariposas, written by Guadalupe GarcĂa McCall which includes pdf downloads and videos.